SBT GRVL unveils four new routes which explore Routt County’s rural beauty

 Tom Skulski/Steamboat Pilot & Today archives

-SBT GRVL, the annual gravel bike rice, is changing its route for the upcoming 2026 race.
-It is returning to routes used prior to the 2025 race, which went into Hayden, but spurred controversy.
+SBT GRVL, the annual gravel bike race, is changing its route for the upcoming 2026 race.
+The 2025 race went into Hayden, but this year it travels into more remote sections of Routt County.

-The event is split into three courses — a black race course, and blue and red ride courses.
-The black course is 108 miles, with 70% on gravel roads and features 8,189 feet of climbing; the blue is 73 miles, 65% gravel and features 5,843 feet of climbing; and the red is 53 miles, 52% gravel and requires 4,198 feet of climbing.
+The event is split into four courses — a black race course, and blue, red and green ride courses.
+The black course is 108 miles, with 70% on gravel roads and features 8,189 feet of climbing; the blue is 73 miles, 65% gravel and features 5,843 feet of climbing; the red is 53 miles, 52% gravel and requires 4,198 feet of climbing; and the green is 25 miles, 31% gravel and climbs 1,822 feet.

-“We’re incredibly fortunate that Routt County offers over 600 miles of gravel roads,” said SBT GRVL Community Relations Director Greer Van Dyck.
+“We’re incredibly fortunate that Routt County offers over 600 miles of gravel roads,” said SBT GRVL Founding Partner and CEO Amy Charity.
 “From the beginning, our goal has been to make SBT GRVL accessible to all riders; offering multiple course distances that welcome both first-time gravel cyclists and elite competitors.”

-The 2026 routes were approved by the Routt County Commission in late September.
-SBT GRVL anticipates 2,750 riders in 2026.
+The 2026 routes were approved by the Routt County Commission in July.

-“It takes multiple methods and platforms to ensure messages are heard,” said Van Dyck.
+“It takes multiple methods and platforms to ensure messages are heard,” said Charity.
 “From one-on-one phone calls and house visits, to traditional advertising in the paper and on local radio, effective communication requires a personal and consistent approach.”

-“Residents along the route will experience shorter road closures, while riders will enjoy safer conditions on quieter, remote roads that avoid Highways 40, 131 and County Road 44,” explained Van Dyck.
-“Ultimately, these routes balance safety, efficiency and community respect — while still showcasing some of the most breathtaking terrain in Routt County.”
+“Residents along the route will experience shorter road closures, while riders will enjoy safer conditions on quieter, remote roads that avoid Highways 40, 131 and County Road 44,” explained Charity.
+“Ultimately, these routes balance safety and efficiency, and showcases some of the most breathtaking terrain in Routt County.”

 The 2026 rides will take place between June 26-28.